imalitavakoli/learn-html/README.md

 **NOTE:** To learn coding and gain confidence, please do not just look at the samples! open up a text editor, write some similar codes yourself, save your files, and open them via a web browser to check out your results!
 This is the only way to be a coder!

-**NOTE:** Our sample HTML documents here, look ugly when you open them via a web browser?
+**NOTE:** The sample HTML documents here, don't look so beautiful when you open them via a web browser?
 Well, that's because they are pure HTML!
 Your document don't look beautiful until you style it by CSS!
 So yes, CSS is the next thing that you have to learn later, after you have learnt the HTML basics.